Artistic Director il Gusto Barocco.

 * born in Germany.

 In 2018, Jörg Halubek conducted new productions of Monteverdi’s L’incoronazione di Poppea and Marienvesper at Nationaltheater Mannheim as well as Handel’s Berenice, Regina di Egitto at Handel Festival Halle.
 2019 saw him on the podium of Handel’s Poros at Komische Oper Berlin.
-In December 2019, he will conduct Handel’s Acis and Galatea at Kiev, followd by Mozart’s Idomeneo at Staatstheater Kassel, before he will continue the Monteverdi cycle at Nationaltheater Mannheim.
+In October 2019, he will conduct Handel’s Acis and Galatea at Kiev, followd by Mozart’s Idomeneo at Staatstheater Kassel in December 2019.
+In 2020, he will continue the Monteverdi cycle at Nationaltheater Mannheim.

 The baroque specialist conducted Blow’s Venus and Adonis and Littere’s Los elementos at Kasseler Musiktage Festival (Kasseler Musiktage), Handel’s Berenice, Regina di Egitto (Händel-Festspiele Halle 2018), Keiser’s Die römische Unruhe.
 Oder: Die edelmütige Octavia (Innsbruck’s Festival of Early Music 2017) and Mozart’s Lucia Silla (Staatstheater Kassel), Traetta’s Antigona at Staatstheater Kassel.
 In 2017, he started a cycle of Monteverdi operas at Nationaltheater Mannheim with Il ritorno d’Ulisse in patria.